Kraxb/C-JSON-Streaming/README.md

  Buffer must only be big enough to hold left or righ side of parameter plus some bytes for '": ' characters in JSON "left":"right"

- Size of simple strusture members such as 'int' 'float' 'double' is detected automaticaly.
+ Size of simple structure members such as 'int' 'float' 'double' is detected automaticaly.

  Each member also supports simple validation.